Sarcoidosis

 The X-ray findings of the chest show how far the sarcoidosis has progressed:

-- Stage I: Swollen lymph nodes between the two lungs.
+• Stage I: Swollen lymph nodes between the two lungs.
 The lung tissue shows no abnormalities.
-Spontaneous healing rate approx. 70 percent
+The spontaneous healing rate is around 70 percent

-- Stage II: Swelling of the lymph nodes in the chest plus patchy changes in the lungs.
-Spontaneous healing rate of around 50 percent
+• Stage II: Swelling of the lymph nodes in the chest plus patchy changes in the lungs.
+The spontaneous healing rate is around 50 percent

 If the lungs are affected, we check the extent of the impairment with the so-called lung function test.
 A lung endoscopy (bronchoscopy) or an endoscopy of the region between the two lungs (mediastinoscopy) then provides even more differentiated results.
 During lung endoscopy, we take tissue samples to test for pathological changes.